 Perfect competition: what it is and examples of its work

-An ideological system built on a perfectly competitive market’s fundamentals is called perfect competition.
-It offers a valuable model for illustrating how both supply and demand influence pricing and behavior in the economy, despite it seldom occurring in actual markets.
+Perfect competition is an ideological system based on the fundamentals of a perfectly competitive market.
+It serves as a valuable model for understanding how supply and demand impact pricing and behavior in the economy, even though it rarely exists in real markets.

 How Perfect Competition Works

-• Every company sells the same goods (commodities or homogeneous goods).
+• Homogeneous Goods: Every company sells the same products or commodities.

-• Labor and capital resources are entirely mobile.
+• Mobility of Resources: Labor and capital resources can freely move.

 What is a fiscal year?

-The perfect competition demand curve of a competitive firm is horizontal at the market price.
-As a result, every unit sold will result in it receiving the same price.
-The absolute difference in revenues generated by selling another unit at the unchanged market rate is the marginal revenue that the company gets.
+The demand curve for a competitive firm in perfect competition is horizontal at the market price.
+This means that every unit sold will generate the same price.
+The marginal revenue a company receives is the absolute difference in revenue from selling an additional unit at the unchanged market price.

-The features of a perfect competition market can be described through these factors:
+The characteristics of a perfect competition market can be described through the following factors:

 • Vast and Uniform